NSJ021/Ease-Of-Mind-Website/README.md

 ### Git, Github and Github Pages

-Git, Github and Github Pages are used in thie project for all hosting, version control and storage of the project.
+Git, Github and Github Pages are used in this project for all hosting, version control and storage of the project.

 The project is deployed via Github Pages, the process is detailed below.